XTreved/WDC-GP/README.md

     1. Run `git branch [branch_name]` to create a new branch if needed
 1. Run `git checkout [branch_name]` to change the focus of your directory to the new branch.
 Checkout moves you between branches and is not like svn checkout.
 1. Make your changes
-1. `git add [your files]` to mark your files as part of the next commit
+1. `git add [your files]` to mark your files as part of the next commit.
+Remember that you must also add files you've modified, not just new files.
 1. `git commit -m "[your commit message]"` to commit your changes to your local copy of the branch

 Now your changes are committed locally, it's time to finalise your changes by checking for conflicts with origin/master (the shared copy of master, see 'About git' below for info), resolving any conflicts, merging your local development branch with your local master branch and, finally, pushing your local master branch to the remote origin so everyone actually has your changes.